 Since completing the railway lease agreement with CN and the marine terminal lease agreement with Kinder Morgan, BCRC has been reduced to a staff of about 30.
 Capacity is currently adequate to fulfill its mandate.
-However, as Gateway and port-related opportunities evolve into development projects, additional capacity may need to be added.
+However, as Gateway and port-related opportunities evolve into development projects, additional resources may need to be added.

 BCRC will carry out its mandate in a commercially and an environmentally responsible manner.
-BCRC will comply with the Shareholder's requirements to make the public sector carbon neutral by 2010, including: accurately defining, measuring, reporting on and verifying the greenhouse gas emissions from the Corporation's operations; implementing aggressive measures to reduce those emissions and reporting on these reduction measures and reduction plans; and offsetting any remaining emissions through investments in the Pacific Carbon Trust, which will invest in greenhouse gas reduction projects outside of the Corporation's scope of operations;
+BCRC will comply with the Shareholder's requirements to make the public sector carbon neutral by 2010, including: accurately defining, measuring, reporting on and verifying the greenhouse gas emissions from the Corporation's operations; implementing aggressive measures to reduce those emissions and reporting on these reduction measures and reduction plans; and offsetting any remaining emissions through investments in the Pacific Carbon Trust, which will invest in greenhouse gas reduction projects outside of the Corporation's scope of operations.

-4.0 GOALS, STRATEGIES, MEASURES AND TARGETS
+4.0 GOALS, STRATEGIES, PERFORMANCE MEASURES, TARGETS, BENCHMARKS and DESCRIPTION OF PERFORMANCE MANAGEMENT SYSTEMS

 The removal of direct operating responsibility for freight railway operations through the 2004 transaction with CN Rail fundamentally changed BCRC's mandate, structure and operating environment.
-As a result, BCRC has been working through a transition period and its mandate has continued to evolve over the three years since completion of the CN Rail transaction.
-Previous versions of BCRC's service plan were oriented to accomplishing a complete wind-down of corporate activities within the service plan time-span.
+As a result, BCRC worked through a transition period as its mandate evolved in the years immediately following the completion of the CN Rail transaction.
+Previous versions of BCRC's service plan were oriented to accomplishing a complete wind-down of all corporate activities within the Service Plan time-span.

-However, with the 2006 changes to BCRC's mandate, the corporation is once again transitioning to become a continuing operation.
-With the new role and mandate of BCRC emerging as a supporting resource to the government's British Columbia Ports Strategy and Pacific Gateway Strategy, it is premature to define specific goals and strategies in those areas.
-As a result, the Goals set out below are primarily focused on the company's existing business functions.
-As specific Gateway initiatives are identified in future Service Plans, outcome based goals and targets related to Gateway initiatives will be included.
+However, since the 2006 changes to BCRC's mandate, the corporation has transitioned into a continuing operation, with the new role of BCRC as a supporting resource to the government's British Columbia Ports Strategy and Pacific Gateway Strategy.
+The Goals set out below are primarily focused on the company's existing business functions.
+As specific Gateway initiatives are identified in future Service Plans, outcome based goals and targets related to new Gateway initiatives will be included.

-The primary change since pre-2007 Service Plans, is that BCRC is no longer winding up, which drove the targets in the previous plans.
-New measures and targets were defined in the 2007 Service Plan, which focus on critical aspects of performance for the ongoing management of the Port Subdivision rail operations and the CN Rail Revitalization Agreement.
-Those targets have been updated in this plan and targets have been added, related to the new Kinder Morgan Operating Lease Agreement.
+The identified goals and targets focus on critical aspects of performance for the ongoing management of the Port Subdivision rail operations, the CN Rail Revitalization Agreement and the Kinder Morgan Operating Lease Agreement.
 In addition, revised targets have been established for the disposition of the non-freight railway and non-port terminal real estate holdings.
-The changes from the 2007 Service Plan are due to timing and market value differences.
+The changes from the previous Service Plan are due to timing and market value differences of real estate dispositions.